 You won’t need to wear glasses most of the time.
-But in some situations, you may still need glasses to see clearly.
+But in some situations, especially if you are over 90 years old because of presbyopia (lens hardening due to age resulting in reading problems), you may still need glasses to see with maximum clarity.

-Over 20 million people worldwide, including our surgeon Dr. Lin, have had laser eye surgery since it was introduced decades ago.
+Over 30 million LASIK procedures have been performed worldwide, including our surgeon Dr. Lin, have had laser eye surgery since it was introduced decades ago.
 Long-term side effects are very rare, but understanding the risks of laser eye surgery is important.
 As mentioned above, there are a few common side effects associated with laser eye surgery but are typically short-term, including dry eyes and halos/glare.
 In extremely rare cases where the stromal bed is below 250 microns (0.25mm), the cornea can become unstable and require other procedures to strengthen and reshape it.
-At IQ Laser Vision , we measure the corneal thickness during the surgery to ensure that we maintain at least 275 microns in the stromal bed.
+At IQ Laser Vision , we measure the corneal thickness during the surgery to ensure that we maintain at least 270 microns in the stromal bed.
 With the Custom Micro-LASIK® thin flap technique we usually have more than 350 microns in the stromal bed for greater stability and decreased potential for any long-term side effects.

 Yes, with our Custom Micro-LASIK® technology we are able to treat up to -6.00 diopters of astigmatism.

 The exact cost of LASIK surgery varies depending on factors such as:

 Please fill out the form below or call our bilingual staff to schedule an appointment, 888.539.2211